 One of the most emotional points on the tour is the moment when we hear about Archie getting lost in a Marks and Spencer department store as a young child, as recounted in Maureen Donaldson’s memoir.
 When his mother Elsie finds him, she punishes him by saying “You see, Archie, nobody wants you.
 Nobody came for you, did they?
 I’m the only one – the only one – who cares about you.
 Nobody else.
-And don't you ever forget it, because the next time you let go of my hand and wander off, I won’t come back”.
+And don't you ever forget it, because the next time you let go of my hand and wander off, I won’t come back.”
 Elsie and Elias Leach had lost their first-born son, John, to septicaemia when he was a baby and Elsie never recovered from the guilt.
 Grant remembers her as a controlling mother, exacting in her expectations of his manners and aspirational in her hopes for his future.

 This is a point of anagnorisis for Donaldson, as Grant’s lover, a critical moment of recognition about the effect that his relationship with his mother had on all his subsequent relationships with women.
 This resonates because earlier in the tour we have heard about how Archie came home from primary school in February 1915 to find Elsie gone.
 He was told she had gone to recuperate in a nearby seaside town, but she never came back, and he was led to believe that she was dead.
 She had been committed to a mental hospital, which Grant did not discover until over twenty years later after he had become famous.

 The landscape of Castle Park creates an affective backdrop for this story.
 Participants are required to draw on their imagination to picture what is effectively now a concrete path through a grassy park as a bustling high street, and to imagine the anguish of Elsie thinking she had lost Archie and punishing him, and the adult Grant’s long-held pain because of that punishment.
 Indeed, that moment of anagnorisis is extended further because what used to be the busiest shopping street in Bristol was razed to the ground after suffering severe bomb damage during the War, so the pathos we feel for Archie and Elsie is once again mingled with a greater sense of loss for the city itself.
 According to the 2017 survey, people’s view of Bristol was changed by a better understanding of local history and buildings (6.7 percent), the effect of War on Bristol (13.33 percent) and Castle Park in particular (23.33 percent), as well as new knowledge about Bristol’s cinema history (23.33 percent).
 Several people felt that they had seen another side of the city either offering “a different point of view on familiar places” (10 percent) or introducing them to places that they had not seen before (23.33 percent).

 In 2017, this was even more emotionally resonant because two separate branches of Elsie Kingdon’s family (Grant’s mother) met each other for the first time on one of the tours.
-One participant stated that the tour “renewed my interest in possible family connections”, and another asserted that as “Kingdons, put us in touch with another family member”.
-In a personal follow up email these family connections were further elaborated: “My sister… and I, thoroughly enjoyed the "Looking for Archie" walking tour and can't wait to attend the next event… Your passion and enthusiasm, definitely left us both wanting to learn more about Archie Leach, our family connection and the history of Cinema in Bristol”.
+One participant stated that the tour “renewed my interest in possible family connections”, and another asserted that as “Kingdons, put us in touch with another family member.”
+In a personal follow up email these family connections were further elaborated: “My sister… and I, thoroughly enjoyed the "Looking for Archie" walking tour and can't wait to attend the next event… Your passion and enthusiasm, definitely left us both wanting to learn more about Archie Leach, our family connection and the history of Cinema in Bristol.”

 Bristol as Port City: Transatlantic Travel and the Tourist Gaze